 The Center for Science and Democracy launched its Strengthening Science Advocacy Working Group community in January 2020.
 This interdisciplinary working group of scholars aims to learn more about civic engagement, advocacy, and activism within the scientific community and develop insights that can inform organizing efforts.
 The group will work with organizations within the scientific community to share findings from new and existing research.

 What we do

-The working group is developing an organizing strategy brief that draws recommendations for activists from existing literature on movement building, persistence, and political influence as well as from the experiences of organizers, communities, and scientists.
+The working group has developed an organizing strategy brief that draws recommendations for activists from existing literature on movement building, persistence, and political influence as well as from the experiences of organizers, communities, and scientists.
 This brief also reviews the challenges that scientists may face in advocacy and movement building and opportunities that they can seize to strengthen and diversify science advocacy.

 The group is also engaged in ongoing research aimed at understanding how scientists can inform policy making and increase their policy influence.
 This research includes surveys, interviews, focus groups, and ethnographic work.

 The working group is working to support scientists and organizations during the pandemic and Black Lives Matter uprising through a series of media pieces, including guest posts on the UCS blog.
 These posts draw from a variety of perspectives and uses a social science lens to spotlight and analyze existing science advocacy efforts, discuss equity issues, and share information about resources that scientists can use for their advocacy work.

 - 10 Things That the Scholarly Community Can Do to Stand in Solidarity

 - “Fattening” the Curve: Funding Equitable Scientific Research After the Pandemic

 - Social Distance and Social Movements During COVID-19